Shopify/hydrogen/packages/react/README.md

 ## Troubleshooting

-The following will help you troubleshoot common problems in this version of React Storefront Kit.
+The following will help you troubleshoot common problems in this version of Hydrogen React.

 ### GraphQL autocompletion